 Newcomers to Python are often overwhelmed by the wealth of information, available online and in print, for the language.
 I am often asked by others, “What are the best books for my Python team?”
 I plan to answer that question with this post, by highlighting what I consider to be the three best Python books on the market today.

 The best all-around book for Python is Python Essential Reference, 4th Edition, by David Beazley.

 This edition of the book was published in 2009, at basically the perfect time — just as Python 2.7 had fully stabilized and work on Python 3 began.
-Python 2.7 is still the most widely used version of Python, so if you are a newcomer to the language, you won’t be missing anything by focusing on this version of the language.
+Python 2.7 is still the most widely used version of Python.
+Though Python 3.x is the right version of Python to use today, 95%+ of Python’s commonly use features landed in 2.7 or earlier.

 The author, David Beazley, is a bit of a Python celebrity.
 He has given several highly-referenced PyCon talks, including some detailed discussions of generators, coroutines and the Python Global Interpreter Lock (GIL).
 He regularly teaches advanced Python courses from his office in Chicago.
 And he has a clear writing style, honed over years of experience.